 Lightspeed does not offer any mobile trading support, nor does it offer any research beyond some basic technical analysis insight.
 Mutual funds are not supported for trading, and the broker's educational offering is very weak, which one might expect from a broker dedicated to professional traders.

 Lightspeed is not an online broker built with new investors in mind.
-Instead, it caters to the hyperactive trader, professional investors and institutional investors alike, all looking for quality executions, heavily discounted commissions and a dependable platform built to serve one purpose: trade.
+Instead, it caters to the hyperactive trader, professional investors and institutional investors alike, all looking for quality executions, heavily discounted commissions and a dependable platform built to serve one purpose: trading.